Goal Setting for Moms

 If you have more than one kid, Shutterfly is the way to go.
 Down the road, if your kids each want a copy of the photo books, all you have to do is pull it up and reorder it.
 This isn’t something you can do with a traditional scrapbook.

 Or, if something were to damage your scrapbook, you simply reorder it without having lost all of the notes and memories you put in your book.

 Finish the Baby Books

 Those baby books.
 Chances are, they’re sitting on your shelf and they aren’t anywhere near finished.

-Making a goal for yourself to finish your baby books in 2019 is something that you will remember and never regret.
+Making a goal for yourself to finish your baby books this year is something that you will remember and never regret.

 You remember little things now that you think you’ll remember down the road, but you won’t.

 Taking the time this year to finish your kids’ baby books is an incredible gift for them and for you.

 I was gifted some awesome baby memory books and calendars for each of my kids.
 If you’re going to become a mom this year or know someone who is, I highly recommend these baby books and calendars!